Valves | Your Best Guide for The most common 7 Types of Plumbing Water Valves

 – Regulating and directing water flow.

-– Providing safety for piping liquids, solids, gasses, or any fluid being used within a system.
+– Providing safety for piping liquids, solids, gases, or any fluid being used within a system.

-Water valves are essential to providing safe access to running water with minimal risk of contamination from sources such as runoff due to rainwater.
+Water valves are essential for providing safe access to running water with minimal risk of contamination from sources such as rainwater runoff.

-They also maintain pressure when there is less demand on the supply line, which can help prevent bursting pipes that could lead to flooding inside homes caused by leaking gas lines and more!
+They also maintain pressure when demand on the supply line is low, which can help prevent bursting pipes that could lead to flooding inside homes caused by leaking gas lines and more!

 As a public service, valves are an important component for supplying drinking water to the general public.